-- (1) Information about Indicated Hydrocarbons.
+(1) Information about Indicated Hydrocarbons.
 Bidders are advised that MMS makes available, about 3 months prior to a lease sale, a list of unleased tracts having well bores with indicated hydrocarbons.
 Basic information relating to production, well bores, and pay range for each tract is included in the list.
-The list is available from the MMS Gulf of Mexico Region Public Information Unit (see paragraph (a) above). - (m) Royalty Relief.
+The list is available from the MMS Gulf of Mexico Region Public Information Unit (see paragraph (a) above).

+(m) Royalty Relief.
 The Outer Continental Shelf (OCS) Deep Water Royalty Relief Act authorizes the Secretary of the Interior to offer certain deepwater OCS tracts in the Central and Western Gulf of Mexico for lease with suspension of royalties for a volume, value, or period of production the Secretary determines.
 The final rule specifying royalty suspension terms for lease sales in the Central and Western Gulf may be found at 30 CFR 203.
-For further information, bidders may contact Walter Cruickshank (202) 208-3822.

-A map titled "Lease Terms, Bidding Systems, and Royalty Suspension Areas, Sale 172" depicting blocks in which such suspensions may apply is included in the Sale Notice Package.
+A map titled "Lease Terms, Bidding Systems, and Royalty Suspension Areas, Sale 175" depicting blocks in which such suspensions may apply is included in the Sale Notice Package.